Kwenta/smart-margin/README.md

 3. See https://docs.pyth.network/evm/update-price-feeds for more information on updating Pyth oracle price feeds
 4. See `IAccount.executeConditionalOrder` for more information on conditional order execution
 5. Currently there are no scripts in this repository which deploy the `OrderExecution` contract
+6. See https://github.com/JaredBorders/KwentaOrderExecutor for an conditional order executor that includes deployment scripts

 ## Project Tools